 1. History Taking

-Before getting into the specifics of your dog’s health, the doctor will want to know about any recent changes in your pet’s habits or behavior.
+Before getting into the specifics of your dog’s health, the doctor will want to know about any recent changes in your pet’s habits or behaviour.

 2. Get a full medical checkup